 Staring as a Trials Officer at NIAB in 2015, Lorenzo Borleanu became a Trials Manager three years later, before moving onto Centre Manager in 2022.

 Lorenzo is responsible for the Kent Centre management, this includes oversight of the allocation, distribution, conduct and recording of trials, ensuring appropriate levels and utilisation of resources to deliver products, services and results that meet customer demands in terms of timeliness and specification.

-As Head of NIAB Glasshouse Facilities, Emma manages two teams based at East Malling and at NIAB's Park Farm site at Cambridge.
+As Head of Glasshouse Facilities, Emma manages two teams at the glasshouse complexes at East Malling and at Park Farm, Cambridge.

 Her main duties involve the service delivery of various science projects and external trials, including running environmental computer controls for glasshouses and growth rooms.
-As well as this Emma is the plant health site advisor, chair of the plant health team and assists in setting up and the managing various costing models and systems.
+Emma is also the plant health site advisor, chair of the plant health team and assists in setting up and the managing various costing models and systems.